gabrieljoelc/JwtAuth/README.md

 - Azure Function runtime
 - Visual Studio, Jetbrains Rider, or Azure Function CLI

+1. Copy `JwtAuth.FunctionDemo/local.settings.dist.json` to `JwtAuth.FunctionDemo/local.settings.json`
+2. Fill-out your identity server values in `JwtAuth.FunctionDemo/local.settings.json`
-1. Start the `JwtAuth.FunctionDemo` project.
+3. Start the `JwtAuth.FunctionDemo` project.
-2. Send a request with Postman or `curl` like:
+4. Send a request with Postman or `curl` like:

 ```
 curl http://localhost:7071/api/Client
 ```

-3. You should see a JSON response body like this:
+4. You should see a JSON response body like this:

 ```
 {